 When the C3, SE3 and then S7 bringing no clues, we step back up to the last effect listed, but not examined as a cause.
 We pull it to the right, where there is space for an effects list, and continue.
 In this case, S8 is the next cause, and the c4 3-fill is noted, with a fill string on the grid, and a bracketed version in the trace.
 Since the 3-fill has no immediate effect, the “step up” is actually repeated, with the search for the next “pull out” reaching the top line of the trace, where original causes are added, and we are directed to look to see if SE5 is there yet.
 Follow that verbiage with your trace extension.
 Check yourself out on the next full trace panel.

-This exercise might have illustrated the advantages of solving and tracing with an office tool like ©PowerPoint.
+This exercise illustrates some of the advantages of solving and tracing with an office tool like ©PowerPoint.
 This advantage is even more striking when we get to doing the Advanced graphics you have been enjoying in the blog.

 Going to the 6’s, place NW6 in the grid above, and you see three immediate effects, SW6 and 3-fills in NW and NE.
 The clue of the same number comes first.
 To list the effects first, then treat them in turn as causes, we list the 3-fills in unexpanded form: